cloudmatrix/esky/tutorial/README.md

  - `python setup.py bdist_esky`

-The python webserver will serve the folder from whose current working directory we started it in so navigate to "stage3/dist/" and start the server.
+Ravigate to "stage3/dist/" and start the server.

-Lets go ahead and see if we can update stage2/dist/example.exe.
+go ahead and run the app

-After running the exe you will now see a GET request followed shortly by a second one for fetching the new update.
+After running the exe you will now see a GET request followed shortly by a second one which fetches the new update.

-Now run "stage2/dist/example.exe"
+run the app again

 Notice the new print message!